-Familiarize yourself with PCB's Code of Ethics.
+Familiarize yourself with PCB's Codes of Ethics.
 This will give you a point of reference when in doubt.
-The most obvious red flag could be your "gut" so following it may be helpful.
+The most obvious red flag could be your "gut" so follow your gut" may be helpful.
 If it does not sit well in your gut, then you are probably correct in your assumption.
 Talk to your supervisor.
 Always err on the side of caution.
-Once you have exposed your concern to your supervisor, it becomes a shared responsibility and he/she can advise you further.
+Once you have exposed your concern to your supervisor, it becomes a shared responsibility, and they can advise you further.
 If you still need some clarity, you can always contact PCB for further instruction or assistance.

-How does a certified addiction professional alert a colleague of potential unethical behavior?
-What if he/she doesn’t change their behavior?
+How does a certified professional alert a colleague of potential unethical behavior?
+What if they do not change their behavior?

-It is always recommended that you speak directly to your colleague as per Rule 10.2 of the PCB Code of Ethics.
+It is always recommended that you speak directly to your colleague as per the PCB Code of Ethics.
 However, this is based on your professional relationship with the individual.
-If it is someone you feel comfortable talking to and have a good working relationship with, then, by all means, attempt to address it with them first by showing them the rule within the PCB Code of Ethics you feel they may have violated.
+If it is someone you feel comfortable talking to and have a good working relationship with, then attempt to address it with them first by showing them the rule within the PCB Code of Ethics you feel they may have violated.
 This will give them the benefit of addressing your concerns.
 If there continues to be no change, then follow your agency's organizational hierarchy protocol for additional direction.